mediacloud/story-indexer/doc/metadata.md

-XXX means needs to be looked at

 # Media Cloud story-indexer metadata

 ## Background

-This document was written to cover a number of bases:
+This document was written to fill a number of needs:

-* Document WARC files written by Media Cloud story-indexer `archiver` for backup/archive for future developers, both at Media Cloud and outside.
+* Document WARC files written by Media Cloud story-indexer `archiver` for backup/archive for use by future developers, both at Media Cloud and outside.
 * Document Media Cloud story-indexer `Story` object metadata fields; including their sources, and uses.
 * Document metadata required by story-indexer for anyone preparing data for incorporation into Media Cloud Elasticsearch index.
 * Document additional data written by `qutil dump_archives` command.